What’s in this Guide?

 To qualify for a bad credit loan, you will likely need to show Max Funding that your business has good financial health.
 While it is optional if you show financial paperwork, being able to show a strong balance sheet and cash flow mean lower interest rates and an increased likelihood of loan approval

-Regardless if your business shows financial papers or not, one should expect higher interest rates than other loans.
+Regardless of whether you show financial papers or not, one should expect higher interest rates than other loans.
 Poor creditworthiness means the lender is taking on greater risk so charge accordingly.

 Max Funding Large Secured Business loans